folio-org/okapi/doc/security.md

  * X-Okapi-Tenant: ourlib
  * Of course we do not have any JWT yet.

-Note that the URL and the tenantId must be hard coded in the UI somehow.
+Note that the URL and the tenantId must be already known to the UI somehow.

 3.3: Okapi receives the request:
  * It checks that we know about tenant "ourlib".